African All Stars Transfer News and Rumours: Chelsea turn down Saint-Etienne's offer for Sarr | Goal.com

 Cote d’Ivoire teenager Amad Traore will not be joining Premier League outfit Manchester United, according to Sky Italia.

-The 18-year-old was set for a move to the Old Trafford Stadium, instead the Atalanta man would join Parma on loan for the 2020-21 campaign.
+The 18-year-old was set for a move to Old Trafford, but instead the Atalanta man could join Parma on loan for the 2020-21 campaign.